kumahq/kuma-website/docs/docs/1.2.2/documentation/overview.md

           command: ["sh", "-c", "tail -f /dev/null"]
 ```

-In both cases these tags can be viewed with the CLI and GUI tools when inspecting the particular Pod dataplane.
+In both cases these tags will be see in the CLI and GUI tools when inspecting the particular Pod dataplane.

 ## Last but not least